• Skip to primary navigation

 If you liked the recipe above, please consider rating the recipe and leaving a comment below! and share your picture on Instagram with the hashtag #chipabythedozen

-Passion Fruit Tres Leches Cake
+Passion Fruit Cake with Granadilla Icing.

 Print Recipe